 Research Interests

-• Social and political history of art
+- Social and political histories of art

-• Abstraction and Text
+- Abstraction and text

-• African anti-colonial thought and praxis
+- African anti-colonial thought and praxis

-• Black and Indigenous methodologies
+- Black and Indigenous methodologies

 Education